sasi0212/Mobile-Phone-Price-Prediction/README.md

 competition to the already available market players and also to convince customers that they are paying the best price for the given specifications.

-*Data collected by scraping the existing mobile phone models from the website digit.in.
+Markup: *Data collected by scraping the existing mobile phone models from the website digit.in.

 *Data cleaning stage involved removing text attached to numerical values, reducing the cardinality available in the categorical columns, and converting numerical values measured in different units to standard units.